Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 14 Oktober 2025 04.22.41 UTC
+- WIB: Selasa, 14 Oktober 2025 05.25.48 UTC
-- WITA: Selasa, 14 Oktober 2025 05.22.41 UTC
+- WITA: Selasa, 14 Oktober 2025 06.25.48 UTC
-- WIT: Selasa, 14 Oktober 2025 06.22.41 UTC
+- WIT: Selasa, 14 Oktober 2025 07.25.48 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: nature
+Kategori: attitude